HDFGroup/h5serv/docs/Reference/GroupOps/DELETE_Group.rst

 Description
 ===========
-The implementation of the DELETE operation deletes the group named in the URI.
+The implementation of the DELETE operation deletes the group with the UUID given in the URI.
 All attributes and links of the group will also be deleted.

-Groups, datatypes, and datasets that are referenced by the group's links will **not** be deleted.
+*Note:* Groups, datatypes, and datasets that are referenced by the group's links will **not** be deleted.
+Use the DELETE operation for those objects to remove.

 Requests
 ========